The Current State of Autonomous Vehicle Insurance

 - Consider enhanced cybersecurity systems — anti-hacking measures can qualify for premium discounts

-For a broader look at how advanced vehicle technology affects what you pay, explore our guide on EV insurance costs and coverage in 2026.
+For a broader look at how advanced vehicle technology affects what you pay, explore our guide on AI-driven insurance pricing in 2026.

 Frequently Asked Questions